Q: What Does “Pura Vida” mean?

 Q: Are there many restaurants close by?

-A: Within a 20 minutes drive or less there are dozens of restaurants of all kinds from the family run “sodas” to dining of “haute cuisine”.
+A: Within a 20 minutes drive or less there are at least over a hundred of restaurants of all kinds from the family run “sodas” to dining of “haute cuisine”.
 There are restaurants to accommodate every kind of taste and pocketbook.
 See our guide to Restaurants in Playa Hermosa area.

 Q: Is the water safe to drink?